pagadesantosh/all_about_front_end/interview_questions_company_based/16/round4.md

     use of pure component?
-    can we make database call directly from react app? is it suggestible to do if possible? what is MFE and what are the uses?
+    can we make database call directly from react app? is it suggestible to do if possible?
     Have you worked on RestAPI services in backend or are you a pure frontend dev?
     What is synthetic event in react.
 Have you used in your project?
 What it will do?
-    Do you have prior experience with MFE?
-And, why do we need them?